magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 ```

 *Note: To achieve more advanced behavior, the variants could be "uneven" inside the single product.
- They may have different weight.
+ They may have different "weight".
  For instance, you would like to track only t-shirts XL: size separately for some reason (a different price or stock).
 The example above focused on covering the main case scenario.
 Still, the approach, overall, is meant to support extending the logic of resolving option values onto a variant under the hood.*
 ![](https://app.lucidchart.com/publicSegments/view/de9972a8-f630-4400-aacb-d3d9858862cf/image.png)